yurisugano/Dehydration-BehavioralAnalysis/README.md

-# Dehydration Behavior in Invasive Toads Analysis 🐸💦
+## Dehydration Behavior in Toads 🐸

-## Overview
+### Overview

-Unravel the mystery of adaptive behaviors in invasive versus native toads in South Africa.
-We're not just hopping around; we're delving into raw behavioral data to uncover insights and trends.
+This project studied the behavior patterns of invasive and native toad species in response to dehydration.
+After the behavioral assay, we coulnd't just hop around!
+Here, we navigate the path from raw behavioral data to insights regarding adaptation and evolution on a short time scale!

-### Problem Statement 🤔
+#### Problem Statement 🤔
-Quantifying behavior can be a tricky business.
-This project takes it to a whole new level by analyzing toads' behavioral metrics captured through BORIS (Behavioral Observation Research Interactive Software).
-This treasure trove of information is then used to compare invasive and native species in terms of their behavioral responses.
+Novel behavioral paradigms require consistent data analysis.
+Here, we propose a few meaningful metrics that can be obtained from behavioral coding of the dehydration challenge task.
+Toads' behavioral metrics were captured through BORIS (Behavioral Observation Research Interactive Software).
+The complex raw data is then used to compare invasive and native species in terms of their behavioral responses.

-### Approach 🛠
+### Approach 🎯
-The core feature of this project is a comprehensive R script that takes raw behavioral data as input and churns out detailed statistics and eye-catching graphs.
+The core feature of this project is a comprehensive R script that takes raw behavioral data as input and churns out detailed statistics and simple yet eye-catching graphs.
 We used R along with the ggplot2 library for plotting.

-### Instructions 📘
-1. **Requirements**: Make sure you have R and ggplot2 installed.
-2. **Setup**: Clone the repository and run locally.
-3. **Execution**: Just execute the script; the data is already included.

-### Results 📈
+#### Features 🛠️

+- Complete R script for data analysis and graph generation
+- Behavioral summary stats

+### How To Get Started 🚀

+#### Requirements 📋

-- **Publication**: The findings were featured in Behavioral Ecology and Sociobiology.
-[Read the paper](https://doi.org/10.1007/s00265-020-02866-5).
+- R and the necessary packages

-### Progress Indicator 🚦
-- [x] Raw data collection
-- [x] Data Preprocessing
-- [x] Data Analysis
-- [x] Publication
-- [ ] Generalization to broader behavioral assays (Open for contributions!)
+#### Running The Project 🏃‍♀️

+1. Clone the GitHub repository.
+2. Open R and run the script.

+### Project Status 🚀

+#### What's Done ✅

+- Statistical framework defined and implemented
+- Generation of publication quality figures

+#### What's Next 🌟

+While the project is considered complete, there are possibilities for extending its applicability to broader use-cases.

+#### Open for Collaboration 🤝

+If you are implementing the dehydration challenge behavioral assay, or if you believe your behavioral assay has a similar analysis framework, let me know!
+We can work to make this a more general behavioral analysis script.

 ### Contact 📞
 For collaboration or inquiries, [visit my homepage](https://github.com/YourUsername).